 Sport injuries are the leading cause for ACL tears.
 ACL injury is particularly common in pivoting and cutting sports.
-Out of 11861 patients with ACLR on the registry, 5380 (45%) have answered the question on the activity leading to their ACL injury.
+Out of 18,668 patients with ACL injury on the registry, 14,638 (78%) have answered the question on the activity leading to their ACL injury.
 86% of those that answered sustained their ACL injury while engaged in sports activities while 14% sustained their ACL injury due to non-sport activities.
-Football (soccer) was the most common activity associated with an ACL injury was rugby followed by snow skiing.
+Football (soccer) was the most common activity associated with an ACL injury.
+Among men, the second most common activity associated with ACL injury was rugby followed by snow skiing.
 However, snow skiing was the most common activity associated with an ACL injury in women, followed by netball.
 Table (2) shows the sport activities in relation to the ACL injuries in men and women.
-Table (3) shows the various non-sport activities that lead to ACL injury.
-36% of these patients reported having a fall as the cause for their ACL injuries.
+Table (3) shows the various nonsport activities that lead to ACL injury.
+37% of these patients reported having a fall as the cause for their ACL injuries.